mitchelljustin/pragmatic-lightning/index.md

 Unfortunately, as it stands a user would be unable to pay that invoice.
 Let's quickly explore why.

-## Understand how the Node gets paid
+## Understand how a node gets paid

 Lightning Network is built up out of a network of payment channels.
 Each of the two sides of a channel has an amount of Bitcoin that they're able to send to the other.

-So for your Lightning node to be paid, it needs to have payment channels with enough Bitcoin balance on the other side of them.
+For your Lightning node to be paid, it needs to have payment channels with enough balance on the other side of them.
 Otherwise, the payer would not have enough Bitcoin to send you!

 ![Channels](https://lightning.engineering/images/tech-hiw-2.png)
 <small>Courtesy of [Lightning Labs](https://lightning.engineering/)</small>

-To make sure your Lightning node can be paid, we're going to create a "user" wallet, get some testnet Bitcoins and then open a channel directly with your server node.
+To make sure your Lightning node can be paid, we're going to set up a "user" wallet, get some testnet Bitcoins and then open a channel directly with your server node.

-**Sidenote: Inbound Liquidity**

-*In Lightning nomenclature the amount of Bitcoin on the other side of your channels is called "inbound liquidity", and the lack of it is a tough problem that holds back widespread adoption.
-A lot of smart people are trying to come up with solutions.
-Time will tell whether they succeed.*
+In production, both you and the user would likely open a channel with a well-connected hub and route payments through it instead.

-## Create a User Wallet
+## Set up a user wallet

-My recommendation for creating a user wallet is to install the [Zap Desktop Wallet](https://github.com/LN-Zap/zap-desktop#install).
+To set up the user wallet, we will install the [Zap Desktop Wallet](https://github.com/LN-Zap/zap-desktop#install).
-Using a desktop wallet app makes it easier to distinguish between the "server" wallet and the "client" wallet.
+Using a desktop wallet app makes it easier to distinguish between the "server" wallet and the "user" wallet, and it provides a nice graphical interface.

-The setup for the Zap desktop wallet is very similar to the one you did earlier with `lncli`.
-Again, you'll have to wait a little while (1-10 mins) for the wallet to sync with the Bitcoin blockchain.
+Follow the setup in the Zap desktop wallet.
+It will be very similar to the one you did earlier with `lncli`.
+Again, you'll have to wait a little while (1-10 mins) for the wallet to sync with the blockchain.

 ![Zap Syncing](./images/zap-syncing.png)

 While it's syncing, let's get some free testnet Bitcoins.
 (Don't get your hopes up; testnet Bitcoins are not worth any money :)

-## Get Testnet Bitcoins
+## Get testnet Bitcoins

 The best way to get testnet Bitcoins is through a "faucet": a service that gives out free coins.
 There's a few of them online, but my favourite is [Yet Another Bitcoin Testnet Faucet](https://testnet-faucet.mempool.co/).